 - Funds can be used to purchase CDs within IRA

-- Withdrawals are permitted upon maturation (subject to IRS regulations and penalties)
+- Withdrawals are permitted upon maturity (subject to IRS regulations and penalties)

 - $500 minimum deposit to open

-In order to invest in IRA certificates, the member must maintain an IRA Share account.
+In order to invest in IRA share certificates, the member must maintain an IRA Share account.

 - Opening balance is $500

 - A minimum average daily balance of $500 to maintain the certificate